prabesharyal/USAVisaSlotNotifier/Readme.md

 > - The appointment class is extracted and only Day and Dates are Noted.
 > - Finally, It sends message to the defined (as many as) users in "edit.py".
 > - Also, if the date is same as previous  it will skip.
 > - It prints logs to txt per session.
-After a session log file is reset.
+After a session log file is not reset.

 > ***Note Section***